 Emerald ash borer is a small insect native to Asia.
 In North America, the borer is an invasive species that is highly destructive to ash trees in its introduced range.
 The potential damage of EAB rivals that of chestnut blight and Dutch elm disease.
 Chestnut blight is a fungus that was introduced in North America around 1900 and by 1940 it wiped out most of the mature American chestnut population.
 Dutch elm disease is a fungus spread by the elm bark beetle.
 Since its discovery in the United States in 1928, it has killed millions of elm trees.
 EAB is thought to have been introduced into the United States and Canada in the 1990s but was not positively identified in North America until 2002 in Canton, Michigan.
-It has now been confirmed in 14 states and has killed at least 50 to 100 million ash trees so far and threatens another 7.5 billion ash trees throughout North America.
-The EAB is a serious pest and is known to attack all native ash trees, including black, blue, green and white ash.
+It has now been confirmed in 14 states and has killed at least 50 to 100 million ash trees so far and threatens another 7.5 billion ash trees, including black, blue, green and white ash.
 The state is committed to early detection and thoughtful management of this pest.